The Story of Humans and Fire

 But once again, something amazing has happened.

-The Spirit of Fire has returned to help people reconnect with their true natures.
+The Spirit of Fire has returned to help people reconnect with our true natures.

 In 1996, Grandfather Fire mysteriously appeared and spoke to an American named David Wiley at a meditation retreat center outside of Mexico City.
 This apparition lead David on a journey to find two indigenous elders, who recognized the apparition and took David as their student.
 After years of pilgrimage, medicine and ceremonial training, David was initiated into the Huichol and Nahua spiritual traditions to help people through healing, pilgrimage, teaching and ceremony.

-Also during this time, Grandfather Fire began speaking to public audiences around the world about the five antidotes.
+Also during this time, Grandfather Fire began speaking to public audiences around the world about the Five Antidotes.
 About how to reclaim lives of wisdom and wonder.
-About how to live the way humans naturally were made to.
-Learn more about Grandfather and these public speaking events, .
+About how to balance our mind’s independence and creativity with our heart’s ego-less knowing.
+About how to live in relationship with the world the way humans naturally were made to be.

-Grandfather’s presence in the world has sparked a movement, including the founding of Blue Deer Nature Retreat in New York’s Catskill Mountains, and Sacred Fire, a global network of initiated firekeepers, teachers and healers who offer people opportunities to personally experience the benefits of Fire’s sacred presence in the world.
-Learn about Sacred Fire’s Community Fires, LifeWays Programs and Grandfather Fire Speaks events here.
-Read excerpts from Grandfather Fire’s Wisdom here.
+Grandfather’s presence among us has sparked a movement, including the founding of the Blue Deer Center in New York’s Catskill Mountains, and Sacred Fire, a global network of initiated firekeepers, teachers and volunteers who offer people opportunities to personally experience the benefits of Fire’s sacred presence in the world.
+Sacred Fire is making the past the present, to benefit all of our futures.